tuftsceeo/tufts-hub/README.md

 thub deluser username
 ```

-Removes the user with the given `username`.
+Deletes the user with the given `username`.
 Under the hood, the user's entry
 in `config.json` is removed and the configuration is saved.
 If no such user
 exists, the command has no side-effects.